 Welcome to the first post of our new column Styling N’ Profiling; a style series dedicated to all of my geeky fashion inspiration and their modern day counterparts.
-Expect to see some of our favorite fashionable cartoons, chic childhood protagonists and overlooked imagined stylish icons added to the list.
-We picked the one and only Veronica Lodge for our debut piece who, in retrospect, may be a hard act to follow up.
+Expect to see some of our favorite fashionable cartoons, chic childhood protagonists and overlooked imagined style icons added to the list.
+We picked the one and only Veronica Lodge for our debut piece who, in retrospect, maybe a hard act to follow up.

 Why?
 Because Riverdale’s snobby posh girl had the attitude and the funds to support her favorite past time: SLAYING.

-Growing up, I was definitely on #TeamBetty all day, everyday.
+Growing up, I was definitely on #TeamBetty all day, every day.
 It was hard not to fall for her good girl charm and tom-boy vibes.
 I even related to her book smarts and passion for philanthropy and writing.
 Still, I could never resist Veronica’s glitz and glam.
-Despite all of her vain and regular mean-girl antics, like giving Betty an allergic reaction so she could steal her job *yikes*, Veronica embodied what I envisioned a strong woman would be like.
+Despite all of her vain and regular mean-girl antics, like giving Betty an allergic reaction so she could steal her job *yikes*, Veronica embodied what I envisioned a strong woman would be.

 She knew her worth: